 And if you see me or other people who are going through the same thing and they end up being quiet or they don’t stay at gatherings, there’s a reason for that.
 It just can be very very exhausting.

 And then there’s the situation where also if you do manage to get the conversation going and you’re having a conversation with someone, and sometimes you just talk about something related to deafness, which sometimes is okay but you don’t want that all the time.

 There are other topics that we would like to talk about instead of just “look what sign language I’ve learnt in college“.
 There are other topics that I’d want to talk about and not just about deafness.

 Just like anybody in the hearing situation in the world, you can sit them around a table, you talk to people, you don’t always focus on that one topic about yourself, it tends to be a variety of topics, doesn’t it?

 And if you imagine as well if you are feeling nervous about going into a room and you have to approach someone to chat with them, it’s hard, isn’t it?

-But then you can imagine for the d/Deaf and hard of hearing people, it’s even worse because they have a fear I guess of whether you’ll be able to understand that person, whether you’ll be able to hear, whether it’s going to be a quiet conversation which is hard to keep up, or whether it’s going to be too noisy and you can’t really pick up that conversation.
+But then you can imagine for the deaf people, it’s even worse because they have a fear I guess of whether you’ll be able to understand that person, whether you’ll be able to hear, whether it’s going to be a quiet conversation which is hard to keep up, or whether it’s going to be too noisy and you can’t really pick up that conversation.